leaninnovationlabs/dmcp/docs/manual/connect-mcp-clients.md

 }
 ```

-Now you can use the DMCP server in Cursor chat window.
+Now you can use the Data MCP server in Cursor chat window.

 ### 3. Custom MCP Clients